 No. No one is going to lose out on their education because of the coronavirus.
 Exams can be reset in the worst-case scenario and universities are being encouraged to be generous and flexible.
 It’s in their best interests to attract students anyway, so it’s likely that tolerance will be extended to those who missed out on grade targets by slim margins.

 Whilst you study, if your course is disrupted by coronavirus and you have to self-isolate or government restrictions come into force once more, universities have the responsibility of adopting and helping you overcome adversity without compromising your education.

 Some might be wondering whether distance learning is a better option.
 You might be worried or anxious about university whilst coronavirus is still a threat and that’s fair enough.
 Those in high-risk categories may also be sceptical about whether or not uni is safe enough for them at the current time.

-Distance learning is growing in popularity and if you feel this way, you’re one of thousands.
-Unis are increasing their capacity to take on greater numbers of students for distance learning courses.
-You can study courses with unis up and down the country, with the Open University or on any number of Massive Open Online Courses (MOOCs) and short causes offered by distance learning specialists and any number of international businesses and organisations.
+Distance learning is growing in popularity and if you feel this way, you’re one of the thousands.
+Unis are increasing its capacity to take on greater numbers of students for distance learning courses.
+You can study courses with unis up and down the country, with the Open University, or on any number of Online Courses and short causes offered by distance learning specialists and any number of international businesses and organizations.

 You can go onto the next post so you don’t miss out on more helpful articles like Learning Online: Are You Considering it?